uhasker/getting-things-done-in-next-js/src/chapter2/03-annotating-functions.md

 ### Function Type Expressions

-Sometimes you need to create a type that specifies the function itself, instead of just its parameters or its return type.
+Sometimes, you need to create a type that specifies a function itself, instead of just its parameters or its return type.
 For example, you might want to say that `f` is a function that takes two strings and returns a string.

 You can achieve this with a **function type expression**: